 AMOS: Again, Michael Kocher of the International Rescue Committee.

 KOCHER: But they should not be used as a fig leaf or an excuse.
 For example, those having worked for the U.S. military - translators, interpreters - have already been subject to security clearance before they got those jobs.
 And many Iraqi refugees, lest we forget, are single women with very young children, for example.
 They present very, very little security risk, if any.

 AMOS: You hear administration officials who are grappling with this policy say resettlement of Iraqis is never going to answer the question of more than two million Iraqis who fled their country.
 The answer, of course, is a peaceful and stable Iraq.

-Mr. KOCHER: I do not argue with that sentiment at all.
-Refugee resettlement is not a solution for this vast number of people, but I think it has to be part of a solution.
+KOCHER: I do not argue with that sentiment at all.
+Refugee resettlement is not the solution for this vast number of people, but I think it has to be part of a solution.
 And it's very imperative that the U.S. step up and show leadership on this.

 AMOS: And here's how refugee advocates want the United States to lead: to take in as many refugees as it can, more than it has already pledged to do, to send money and aid to Jordan and Syria, the uncomfortable hosts for most of the Iraqi refugees.
 Those countries are struggling with health care, school, housing, with very little outside help.
 And refugee advocates say the U.S. has a special obligation to the Iraqis.
 I asked Paul Rosenzweig, the American policy official, if there is a greater responsibility.

 ROSENZWEIG: I'm not sure it's useful to think about whether or not that our moral responsibility is even greater in Iraq.
 I think we have a high moral responsibility to refugees in Burma, in Darfur, and in Iraq.

 AMOS: You think all those situations are equal, even despite the fact that Iraq is a different case simply because there are, you know, more than 130,000 U.S. troops there.